 - All Australian dollar denominated securities

-For those investors that want a lower risk portfolio, you should choose the Conservative sample portfolio, which removes the high yield bonds and adds more investment grade corporate bonds and lower risk State or Commonwealth Government bonds.
+For those investors that want a lower risk portfolio, you can choose the Conservative sample portfolio , which removes the high yield bonds and adds more investment grade corporate bonds and lower risk State or Commonwealth Government bonds.

-Their high yields on offer are to compensate for higher risk.
+The higher yields of bonds in the portfolio compensate for higher risk.
 Typically, the companies or the industries they operate in are more volatile and things can change quickly.

-These portfolios can be viewed in more detail here.
+These sample portfolios can be viewed in more detail here.